richelbilderbeek/bevy_tdd_book/hello_world.md

-Code coverage correlates with code quality `[Horgan et al., 1994]` `[Del Frate et al., 1995]` and due to this, having a code coverage of (around) 100% is mandatory to pass a code peer-review by commities such as, for example, rOpenSci `[Ram, 2013]`.
+Code coverage correlates with code quality `[Horgan et al., 1994]` `[Del Frate et al., 1995]` and due to this, having a code coverage of (around) 100% is mandatory to pass a code peer-review by committies such as, for example, rOpenSci `[Ram, 2013]`.

 However, one needs to decide upon **what** to test for code coverage.